 This is a scenic trip through some of the high country in the Blue Range Primitive Area.
 After spending some time searching for a good loop hike that started from one of the trailheads along Highway 191, we chose to do this trip as a three-day, two-night backpack.
 The trip begins and ends at the KP Rim Trailhead, as shown on the Forest Service map of the Blue Range.
 The trailhead is about 23 miles south of Alpine and roughly 2 miles south of Hannigan Meadow.

 At the intersection with Grant Creek, make a right and follow trail 74 as it slowly leaves the creek bed and climbs up to the first campsite, Moonshine Park.
 Moonshine Park is a small clearing located at about 7,200 feet.
 Water is available 5-10 minutes away in Grant Creek.
 You should expect your progress to be relatively slow on the first day, due to the route finding, creek hopping, and stopping to enjoy the scenery and take breaks.
-Day two starts out on another faint trail (#74) heading southeast from Moonshine Park.
+Day two starts on another faint trail (#74) heading southeast from Moonshine Park.
 Be sure to use your map or GPS to stay on course through this section.
 Follow trail 74 as it makes its way to the intersection with Steeple Creek.
 At this intersection make a left, heading southeast toward Mud Spring.
-After less than a mile on this trail you will make a right on trail 70 and begin the gradual decent into KP Creek.
+After less than a mile on this trail, you will make a right on trail 70 and begin the gradual descent into KP Creek.
 Along this trail that slowly winds its way down to the creek bed, there are some nice views to the east.